Toyota C-HR: Australia

 For the Australian market (imported from Japan), the C-HR is only offered with the 1.2-litre, 8NR-FTS turbo motor.
 The base model is available in manual transmission as a FWD only, automatic transmission models may be FWD or AWD.
 The high level Koba model is available in both FWD and AWD variants.
 The gearbox for the base model is a choice of 6-speed manual transmission or CVT with 7-speed simulated gear.
 The Koba comes with CVT only, and is equipped with LED headlights, leather seats, heated front seats, and smart entry and start system.

 North America

 Unique for the North American C-HR is the larger 2.0-litre 3ZR-FAE naturally aspirated petrol engine which is matched to a CVT gearbox.
 In North America, the C-HR was originally planned to be marketed under the Scion brand, before Toyota discontinued the marque.
 The 2018 model year was available in either the XLE or XLE Premium trim levels.
-Beginning with the 2019 model year, the C-HR wass available in LE, XLE, XLE Premium or Limited trim levels.
+Beginning with the 2019 model year, the C-HR was available in LE, XLE, XLE Premium or Limited trim levels.

 The C-HR was discontinued in North America after the 2022 model year, where Toyota elected not to market the subsequent, second-generation C-HR, and the Corolla Cross continued as the brand's subcompact crossover/SUV.

+Argentina

+The C-HR was launched in Argentina in December 2020 only equipped by the hybrid 1.8 engine.
+It was only sold in HEV trim level with a CVT gearbox.

+The C-HR was discontinued in Argentina in December 2023 along with the Camry.